 There are many Department of Natural Resources (DNR) beaches along the east side of this steep-banked island.
 Most are accessible by boat only.
 At places on the south end of Lummi the bluffs rise 1,500 feet from the water.
 The Cascadia Marine Trail campsite is located in the most southerly of three coves on DNR’s 2,125 foot shoreline, just under two miles from the island’s southern tip.

 Location: Lummi Island is between Orcas Island and Bellingham.
-Campsite is near the S tip of the island on the E side.
+Campsite is near the southern tip of the island on the east side.

 Sanitation: Vault toilets